awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-kinesis-data-stream.rst

         }]
     }

-This policy should be applied to roles assigned to the Cognito identity pool, but you will need to replace the :code:`Resource` value with the correct ARN for your Kinesis stream.
+This policy should be applied to roles assigned to the Cognito identity pool, but you need to replace the :code:`Resource` value with the correct ARN for your Kinesis stream.
 You can apply policies at the `IAM console <https://console.aws.amazon.com/iam/>`__.